utily/cloudly-storage/README.md

 	[type + "/id/" + document.id]: key
 }
 ```
-Where the type is the name of the document-type used in the layout when initiating the database and the document is the value the user want to store and the key is defined above in `doc`.
+Where the type is the name of the document-type used in the layout when initiating the database and the document is the value the user wants to store and the key is defined above in `doc`.

 ### changed
 The changed-index is multi purposed and is used in the buffer to determine which documents to archive and which archived documents to remove.
-It's use in the archive is to be able query documents with a daterange representing the last time the document was changed.
+Its use in the archive is to be able query documents with a daterange representing the last time the document was changed.
 Definition:
 ```
 {